code-biscuits/assorted-biscuits/README.md

 - `assorted-biscuits.languageSettings` _object_: Per-language configuration to allow each language to feel unique.
 See "Language Specific Configuration" below.

+- `assorted-biscuits.annotationCursorLineOnly` _boolean_ : Determines whether to show the biscuits on all lines or only the current cursor line.
+(Supports multi cursor editing)
+  - default: `false`,

+## Commands

+As we add more commands to change functionality on the fly, we will document them here.

+### Toggle Biscuits

+You are now able to toggle the biscuits on and off using the VSCode Command `Assorted Biscuits: Toggle Biscuits Showing`.

 ## Language Specific Configuration

 You can configure each setting above to be specific to each language.
 To do so, use `cmd + shift + p` to bring up the VSCode command pallette.
 Search for "Configure Individual Language Settings".
 Using the command will show a webview UI.